Auxiliary Factor Method to Remove ISI of Nyquist Filters: Solution of The AF Method

 where $P^{(2)}_k$ and $M^{(2)}_k$ are the upper bounds and $P^{(1)}_k$ and $M^{(1)}_k$ are the lower bounds in the condition of \eqref {3-4} and \eqref {3-5}.
 The four bounds of the summation can be expressed as

 where $\tau_0 = \frac{M}{\mu}$ is the number of sidelobes of the AF-based filters.
-The head and terminal distortions at the output of the matched filter are also removed in the AF solution because the boundary effects have been considered in \eqref {3-4} and \eqref {3-5}.
+The head and terminal distortions at the output of the matched filter are also removed in the AF method because the boundary effect has been considered in \eqref {3-4} and \eqref {3-5}.

-It is noted that the boundary effects of the FIR filter were studied in \cite {ref_Zhou}.
-Here a short explanation is given to the head and terminal terms as follows.
+It is noted that the boundary effect of the FIR filter was studied in \cite {ref_Zhou}.
+Here, a short explanation is given to the head and terminal terms as follows.
 As has been known, in the operation of an FIR filter, the signal samples are multiplied by the weights one another when they go from the input to the output of the filter.
-Figure \ref{fig_2}(a) shows an example of the head when the first input signal sample, i.e. $x_0$, arrives at weight $h_m$ before the last weight $h_M$.
+Figure \ref{fig_2}(a) shows an example of the head problem when the first input signal sample, i.e. $x_0$, arrives at weight $h_m$ before the last weight $h_M$.
 Then, the weights from $h_{m+1}$ to $h_M$ are actually the dummy weights that do not work appropriately according to the FIR filter's theory.
 While, Figure \ref{fig_2}(b) plots the terminal problem when the last input signal sample arrives at $h_{m+1}$.
 In this case, the weights from $h_0$ to $h_m$ become the dummies.
-The head and terminal parts cause the boundary effects mentioned above.
+The head and terminal parts cause the boundary effect mentioned above.

 To proceed with the derivations, we express \eqref{3-6} in form of a matrix as

 where $\mathbf{A}$ is a $(K+1) \times (K+1)$ matrix with the element $a_{kk'}$ of the real value for $k,k'= 0,1,\cdots,K$.
 By assuming $\hat a^{(k)}_{p} = \sum\limits^{M^{(2)}_k}_{m =M^{(1)}_k} {{f_{\mu p - m}}{g_m}}$, the symmetry of matrix $\mathbf{A}$ can be found by